Overview of Our Magnet Programs

 We also experimented for a few years with an automotive mechanics program that even had its own lift.

-Continuing in this long tradition, we now offer five programs to meet the diverse needs of society and are pretty cool for our students to experience.
+Continuing in this long tradition, we have programs to meet the diverse needs of society.
 Click on the links to the left to see more about our exciting offerings.